Dean Weingarten writes [via ammoland.com]:

 In a split second, the bear appeared as it slid to a stop only two feet from and just beyond Rory.
 The charging bear lunged at Rory, and Rory jammed the barrel of his rifle into its mouth.
 Then, as the bear jerked aside, he hit the bear’s head with the barrel.

 The bear slapped the rifle aside, sending it spinning out of Rory’s hands.
 As the bear lunged for his face, Rory instinctively blocked with his right arm.
 The bear grabbed him by the elbow, its nose only inches from Rory’s.

 Dave had closed to within six feet of Rory and the bear.
 Not wanting to hit Rory, hoping to get the bear to release his son, he shot the bear in the hip.

-With the bear coming at him, its mouth was within two feet of his .44 Taurus when he fired the last shot.
-The bullet went alongside the bear’s head, into its neck, penetrating the chest cavity.
+Seeing the bear charge at him, its mouth was within two feet of his .44 Taurus, he fired the last shot.
+The bullet went alongside the bear’s head, into its neck, and penetrated the chest cavity.

 Dave did not try another shot.
 He knew he was out of ammunition.
-He had been taught, 50 years ago, to carry a revolver with an empty chamber under the hammer.
-In the five shot Taurus, that left him four rounds.
+He had been taught, 50 years ago, to carry a single-action revolver with an empty chamber under the hammer.
+In the five-shot double-action Taurus, that left him four rounds.